No matter your needs, these are the best Macs on the market today

 - Is 13-inches enough?

-The well-reviewed MacBook Air with M1 is an amazing beast that's lightweight and built with the Apple M1 SoC inside.
-The M1, which is also found on the 13-inch MacBook Pro (M1, 2020) and Mac mini (2020) (see below), is a variant of the A14 Bionic chip that's found on the iPhone 12 series.
+The well-reviewed MacBook Air with M1 is also our favorite Macbook.
+It's an amazing beast that's lightweight and built with the Apple M1 SoC inside.
+The Apple M1, which is also found on the 13-inch MacBook Pro (M1, 2020) and Mac mini (2020) (see below), is a variant of the A14 Bionic chip.
 The difference here is the inclusion of two additional high-performance "Firestorm" cores that work with the four existing "Icestorm" cores found on the iPad Air (2020) and iPhone 12 series.

-As Daniel Bader explained in our MacBook Air (M1, 2020) review, the M1 can burst to 3.2Ghz in single-core and 3Ghz in multi-core environments.
-It does so while retaining the same unified architecture that lowers latency compared to discrete components inside most laptops.
-The Air also offers faster LPDDR4 RAM and SSD that's 5-10% faster than previous models.
-The combination means the RAM overall can before better with less of a performance hit.
+As we explained in our MacBook Air (M1, 2020) review, the M1 can burst to 3.2Ghz in single-core and 3Ghz in multi-core environments.
+Moreover, it retains the same unified architecture that lowers latency compared to discrete components inside most laptops.
+The Air also offers faster LPDDR4 RAM and SSD 5-10% faster than previous models.
+The combination means the RAM can perform better with less of a performance hit.

 Perhaps the current MacBook Air's biggest surprise is that it doesn't come with a fan.
 Without one, this is probably the quietest MacBook to date.
 Combined with its impressive battery life, which is a little less than the 13-inch MacBook Pro (M1, 2020), the MacBook Air lets you work all day comfortably and into the night without requiring a charge.